lbchanjr/mmr_tcx_lap_splitter/README.md

 This is a pain for users who would want their exported workouts split into specific lap distances so that metrics for each lap (lap pace, lap time, lap average HR, etc...) can still be viewed even for imported workouts.

-This limitation of MapMyRun's export function is fixed by this tool by allowing you to split an exported MapMyRun tcx workout according to the lap distance that you want.
+This limitation of MapMyRun's export function is fixed by this Python script by allowing you to split an exported MapMyRun tcx workout according to the lap distance that you want.

 * Quick summary
 A tool for converting a single-lap TCX file exported using MapMyRun into a TCX file containing multiple laps spit according to how the user would want the laps to be split.